tschneidereit/proposal-typed-objects/explainer.md

     uint32 int32 float32 object
     uint64 int64 float64

 These primitive type definitions represent the various kinds of existing JS values.
-For example, the type `float64` describes a JS number, `uint64` a BigNum, and `string` defines a JS string.
+For example, the type `int32` describes a JS Number, `uint64` a BigNum, and `string` defines a JS string.
 The type `object` indicates a pointer to a JS object.
 Finally, `any` can be any kind of value (`undefined`, number, string, pointer to object, etc).

 Primitive type definitions can be called, in which case they act as a kind of cast or coercion.
 If you're familiar with C, these coercions are basically equivalent to C casts.